Anshumaan-Chauhan02/CheMapBERT/README.md

   * Experimentations

 ## Notes
-  * ❗Getting low accuracy after task specific training
+  * Getting low accuracy after task specific training ❗❗❗
       * Maybe too many labels, and relatively less data - combine some labels into 1 category :yellow_circle:
   * DBPedia -  Will use the SPARQLWrapper library to query DBPedia programmatically without the need to download it to our local system.